-MKT 600 - Cooperative Partnership with Industry

-Prerequisites: Students required to take ENG 001, RDG 001, RDG 002, MAT 001, MAT 002 or MAT 003 must successfully satisfy all remedial requirements prior to taking this course.
+MKT 201 - Coopeative Partnership with Industry Prerequisites: Students required to take ENG 001, RDG 001, RDG 002, MAT 001, MAT 002 or MAT 003 must successfully satisfy all remedial requirements prior to taking this course.
 In addition, students must have completed a minimum of 12 credits and be in good academic standing.
 Permission of the instructor.

 Description: The course provides supervised, practical, paid, full-time experience at institutions that offer students opportunities to which they apply concepts learned in the classroom.
 Written reports demonstrating understanding of theories and their applications are an integral part of the curriculum.
 Travel and living expenses may be incurred contingent upon placement.
+Formerly MKT 600.
+Students who have completed MKT 600 will not receive credit for MKT 201.
 SUNY GEN ED-n/a; NC GEN ED-n/a Offered: Please Contact Department